 The part that actually matters: cash price versus your real copay

 Here is the insight that the headline answer misses.
-"Not covered" does not mean "more expensive."
+"Covered" and "cheaper for you" are two different questions.

 When a plan excludes weight-loss medication or places it on a non-preferred tier, your out-of-pocket cost for the brand can be enormous, sometimes the full list price.
-Against that, a compounded cash price through a licensed telehealth provider is frequently lower.
+A compounded cash price, by contrast, is a single bundled monthly amount you can see up front.

 The honest comparison is not "free brand copay versus paid compounded."
-It is your actual out-of-pocket cost on the brand, after deductibles, coinsurance, and prior-authorization hurdles, versus the all-in compounded cash price.
-For many people without strong weight-loss coverage, the compounded route is the lower total cost and avoids the prior-authorization wait entirely.
+It is your actual, documented out-of-pocket cost on the brand, after deductibles, coinsurance, and prior-authorization hurdles, versus the all-in compounded cash price.
+Run both numbers for your own plan and choose based on the documented totals.

 What major insurers actually do with GLP-1 medications